Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

     - If yes, how do you want to construct and relate your tables?
 4. What fields do you want to include in each table?

 Once you collect those pieces of information, you can begin to design your database structure.
 It can be helpful to visualize your database model during this process.
-In the example below, I am designing a database structure for a scenario where I will be collecting information from teachers in schools, over two waves of data collection.
+In Figure \@ref(fig:fig9-5) I am designing a database structure for a scenario where I will be collecting information from teachers in schools, over two waves of data collection.

 <div class="figure" style="text-align: center">
 <img src="img/participant3.PNG" alt="Example participant database model" width="80%" />